-For now, by default, you can use the plugin only to export content to your WordPress posts.
-However, the filter method allows you to modify the list of posts possible to update from Surfer by changing post types used for a search query.
+The filter method allows you to modify the list of posts that can be updated from Surfer by changing the post types used in a search query.

-This won't allow you to create a new page and export the content there but will let you update your already-existing pages.
+This won't let you create a new page and export its content, but it will let you update your existing pages.

 FILTER AVAILABLE FROM VERSION: 1.1.2 of our WP plugin

 We highly recommend leaving these changes to experts with programming knowledge.
-Also, we recommend checking if you have a backup of your page just to make sure.
+Also, we recommend checking whether you have a backup of your page, just to be sure.

-Please, remember that you put those snippets at your own risk.
-Our support team will not help you to insert snippets and will not debug your custom snippets.
+Please remember that you put those snippets at your own risk.
+Our support team will not help you insert snippets or debug your custom snippets.

 Hook type: Filter